Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Experiment

 Both the experimental data and the simulations show that photon pairs generated close to the degenerate wavelength exhibit a slightly narrower knife-edge profile compared to photon pairs collected over a broader spectral range.
-In bulk SPDC sources, such a behavior can be explained by phase-matching conditions, which impose a wavelength–angle correlation between the emitted photons.
+In bulk SPDC sources, such a behavior can be explained by phase-matching conditions, which impose a correlation between the wavelength and the angle of the emitted photons.
 However, in thin-film and nano-resonator SPDC sources with subwavelength thickness these constraints are largely relaxed.
-While in thin films this relaxation leads to no significant difference in the knife-edge scans, in nano-resonators the presence of resonant modes introduces a correlation between the spectral and spatial emission properties, resulting in two different slopes in the knife-edge scans.
-In particular, photon pairs generated near degeneracy are dominated by the contribution of \(\text{QNM}_1\), whose far-field emission is highly directional.
+While in thin films this relaxation leads to no significant difference in the knife-edge scans (see Supplementary Material section 10), in nano-resonators the presence of resonant modes introduces a correlation between the spectral and spatial emission properties, resulting in two different slopes in the knife-edge scans.
+In particular, photon pairs generated near the degenerate frequency are dominated by the contribution of \(\text{QNM}_1\) (see Fig. \ref{fig:QNMcomplete}(b)), whose far-field emission is highly directional.
 Applying a BF centered around the eigenfrequency of \(\text{QNM}_1\) therefore selectively isolates this contribution, resulting in a sharper knife-edge transition.
-By contrast, when the full SPDC spectrum is collected, additional QNMs with different eigenfrequencies and spatial radiation patterns contribute to the emission, leading to a broader overall spatial profile.
+By contrast, when the full SPDC spectrum is collected, additional QNMs with different eigenfrequencies and spatial radiation patterns contribute to the emission, leading to a broader angular spread.

-To investigate the spectral properties of the SPDC emission, two lenses were introduced in front of lens L3 to magnify the far-field pattern by a factor of two, thereby improving the angular selectivity and enabling isolation of the directional emission associated with \(\text{QNM}_1\).
-In addition, a $3~\mathrm{km}$ dispersive optical fiber was inserted in the detection path to temporally stretch the photon wavepackets through group-velocity dispersion \cite{valencia2002entangled}.
-This wavelength-to-time mapping allows the spectral distribution of the SPDC photons to be retrieved by measuring the coincidence distribution over the arrival-time difference.
+To investigate the spectral properties of the SPDC emission, we introduced a telescope formed by lenses L4 and L5 in front of lens L3 to magnify the far-field space by a factor of two, thereby improving the angular selectivity and isolating the emission associated with \(\text{QNM}_1\).
+In addition, we inserted a $3~\mathrm{km}$ dispersive optical fiber in the detection path to temporally stretch the two-photon wavepackets and, by mapping wavelength to time delay, retrieve the spectrum of the photon pairs from the coincidence peak~ \cite{valencia2002entangled} (see the Supplementary Material section 11 for details).